 NRCS will help producers and forestland owners install conservation practices that manage nutrients, pathogens, and sediments on the land.

 NRCS worked closely with partners to select the priority watersheds.
-State agencies, key partners, and technical experts chose the following three watersheds where on-farm conservation investments have the best chance to improve water quality.
+State agencies, key partners, and technical experts chose watersheds where on-farm conservation investments have the best chance to improve water quality.

 Selected applicants will receive assistance for installing conservation systems that may include practices such as nutrient management, cover crops, conservation cropping systems, filter strips, and in some cases, edge-of-field water quality monitoring.